 A major modern struggle is feeling a gap; between where we are and where we want to go.
-This gap is often unconscious, and primed from our constant exposure to the lives of others: * With such easy access to see exactly what other people have, and what we don't. * With
+This gap is often unconscious, and primed from our constant exposure to the lives of others: * With such easy access to see exactly what other people have, and what we don'

 I wanted to share what flipped in my head around being ADD.

 A question is an incredibly powerful tool.
 Questions set a frame, and context for an answer.
 If I ask you "Do you like Pepsi or Coke?"
 You will likely pick from one of those two choices.
 This matters because baked into the question was the seed of the

 Yesterday I was asked by a mentor, "How are you staying the same?"
 I think this is brilliant framing.
 Simply put, if you want something to change, you have to do something different.
 Rather than looking at the actions you think you should take, what if you instead